Sinking of the Rainbow Warrior: Nuclear testing

 The next nuclear test Héro was conducted at Mururoa on 24 October 1985 with a yield of 2 ktTNT.
-France would conduct 54 more nuclear tests until the end of nuclear testing in 1996.
+France conducted 54 more nuclear tests until the end of nuclear testing in 1996.

 Greenpeace and Rainbow Warrior

-A Greenpeace Rainbow Warrior benefit concert at Mt.
-Smart Stadium, Auckland, on 5 April 1986 included performances by Herbs, Neil Young, Jackson Browne, Graham Nash, Topp Twins, Dave Dobbyn and a Split Enz reunion.
+A Greenpeace Rainbow Warrior benefit concert at Mount Smart Stadium, Auckland, on 5 April 1986 included performances by Herbs, Neil Young, Jackson Browne, Graham Nash, Topp Twins, Dave Dobbyn and a Split Enz reunion.

 Rainbow Warrior was refloated for forensic examination.
 She was deemed irreparable and scuttled in Matauri Bay, near the Cavalli Islands on 12 December 1987, to serve as a dive wreck and fish sanctuary.
 Her masts had been removed and put on display at the Dargaville Maritime Museum.
 Greenpeace acquired a new ship and gave it the name Rainbow Warrior earlier that same year.
 On 14 October 2011, Greenpeace launched a new sailing vessel, again called Rainbow Warrior, which is equipped with an auxiliary electric motor.
-The ships are informally known as Rainbow Warrior II and Rainbow Warrior III respectively.
+The ships are informally known as Rainbow Warrior II and Rainbow Warrior III, respectively.